 “We have contractors that FSB has worked with for decades,” James said.
 “They tell us that they look forward to bidding our projects, precisely because they know the drawings will be thorough and well done.”

 To achieve this consistent level of quality, FSB follows very strict quality control procedures for each project and its resulting documents.
 This includes extensive peer reviews of each facility design by an interdisciplinary team of architects and engineers who are not assigned to that project.

 “We offer a distinct advantage for clients in this area, since our size and wealth of diverse experience allows FSB to conduct thorough and meaningful QC and constructability reviews during the course of the design,” James said.
 “There are many A/E firms out there that do not incorporate the level of detail that we do in our construction documents.
 For FSB, however, it’s a key ingredient in our success.”

-To learn more about FSB’s construction document process, contact Gary James, FSB President, CEO and Civic Market Principal, at email@example.com or 405-840-2931.
+To learn more about FSB’s construction document process, contact Gary James, FSB President and CEO, at email@example.com or 405-840-2931.